Documentation

 Placing Components on the Canvas

-Browse or search the sidebar for components like resistors, capacitors, ICs, and connectors.
-Drag any symbol onto the canvas — it snaps to the 20px grid automatically.
-Press R to rotate, H to flip horizontally, or double-click to edit labels.
+Browse or search the sidebar for resistors, capacitors, ICs, connectors, and other symbols.
+Drag any component onto the canvas and it will snap to the 20px grid automatically.

 3